CBPFGMS/cbpfgms.github.io/pbiali/README.md

 - `"false"`: doesn't show the link.

 If the value is neither `"true" ` nor `"false"`, it defaults to `"false" `.

-**`data-sortbuttons`**: defines the criterion for ordering the small multiples.
-Accepted values:

-- `"total"`: sorts the buttons according to the total allocated for the respective CBPF.
-- `"alphabetically"`: sorts the buttons alphabetically.

-If the value is not an accepted value, it defaults to `"total"`.

 **`data-lazyload`**: defines if the animation starts when the SVG is visible.
 Accepted values: